 Brobot.
 A shooter battle against the most HP-fueled boss in all the game.
 Controlled by Luigi.
 With a kick-ass music.

 Brobot L-Type.
 It's a painfully easy fight, sure.
 However, it has been rebuilt so that it is basically a giant mecha Luigi, has even more kick-ass music, and to top it all off, you fight it in a world that no longer even exists.
 And it doesn't even stop there.
 After joining you as a playable character in the next chapter, Luigi has a one-on-one showdown with Dimentio in the third act of the final chapter.
 Then in the final act, Luigi himself is the game's final boss.
 Possibly the most awesome moment in the Paper Mario series.

-Then there's the final battle in Bowser's Inside Story, in which Bowser squares off against a dark, monstrous version of himself.
+The final battle, in which Bowser squares off against a dark, monstrous version of himself.
 That gets bigger throughout the fight.
 Does Bowser lose?
 No. Does he run away?
 Hell no. How does he finish that fight?
 By punching the ever-living crap out of it.Finally a Moment Of Awesome for Bowser, who was seriously derailed since Superstar Saga!

 You don't need to get to the final boss to see a cool boss.
 How about Bowser's Memory ML?
 They are 'memory' versions of the Mario Bros. that use old-school references to attack (such as grabbing a Super Star to ram into them, getting a Super Mushroom and hitting blocks, Luigi being chased by a 'memory' Boo, and a couple of others); the best part is, they're used as an 'anti-virus' system for Bowser's brain.
 It doesn't get any cooler than this.